StphnWright/Lexical-Analysis/README.md

 **Group Exercise Set 2**

-Due: Thursday February 18 11:59pm, New York time (ET / GMT-5)

-Please ask the instructor and CAs/TAs for help if you get stuck.

 Do not use Python modules other than those explicitly mentioned.

 Unlike the take-home projects, the group exercises are intended to be worked on your assigned groups